chinapedia/wikipedia.abstract.en/Page/Robert_A._Heinlein.md

 Honors

-Robheinlein-6312.jpgous asteroid]] In his lifetime, Heinlein received four Hugo Awards, for _Double Star_, _Starship Troopers_, _Stranger in a Strange Land_, and _The Moon Is a Harsh Mistress_, and was nominated for four Nebula Awards, for _Stranger in a Strange Land_, _Friday_, _Time Enough for Love_, and _Job: A Comedy of Justice_.[152]
+ous asteroid]] In his lifetime, Heinlein received four Hugo Awards, for _Double Star_, _Starship Troopers_, _Stranger in a Strange Land_, and _The Moon Is a Harsh Mistress_, and was nominated for four Nebula Awards, for _Stranger in a Strange Land_, _Friday_, _Time Enough for Love_, and _Job: A Comedy of Justice_.[152]
 He was also given seven Retro-Hugos: two for best novel: "Beyond This Horizon" and "Farmer in the Sky"; Three for best novella: :"If This Goes On ...", "Waldo", and "The Man Who Sold the Moon"; one for best novelette: "The Roads Must Roll"; and one for best dramatic presentation: "Destination Moon".[153][154][155]

 The Science Fiction Writers of America named Heinlein its first Grand Master in 1974, presented 1975.
 Officers and past presidents of the Association select a living writer for lifetime achievement (now annually and including fantasy literature).[156][157]